-Eastern Iowa Health Center is currently providing the COVID-19 vaccine.
+Eastern Iowa Health Center is currently providing the Moderna (2-dose) and J&J/Janssen (1-dose) COVID-19 vaccines.
 See below for more information on eligibility and scheduling.

 Linn County LIFTS will provide free next-day rides for residents in need of transportation to scheduled COVID-19 vaccination appointments.
 Requests for rides must be made at least 24 hours in advance, and can be made up to two weeks in advance.